Shyam5806/Shyam5806/README.md

 ## 👨‍💻 About Me

-I'm Shyam — a final-year Computer Science student at **UEM Jaipur** and a full-stack developer who builds AI-integrated systems targeting real infrastructure gaps in India.
+I'm Shyam — a pre-final-year Computer Science student at **UEM Jaipur** and a full-stack developer who builds AI-integrated systems targeting real infrastructure gaps in India.
 From a **blockchain-based data consent platform** aligned to India's DPDP Act 2023, to a **voice-first rural health triage system** designed for eSanjeevani — I work on problems that matter beyond the hackathon deadline.

 I build production-minded systems — not demos.
 My work spans smart contract development on Algorand, multi-model AI pipelines combining LaMa + ESRGAN + SAM, and zero-cost automated platforms powered by GitHub Actions.
 I approach every project with one question: *what breaks first under real usage?*